Hunterszone/MyJavaGames/EvilGalaxy/README.md

 Use Alt+Z to instantly save the game state, Alt+X to enable auto-saving and Alt+C to load already saved game.
 Use 'ESC' to quit the game.

+NB: Beware the electromagnetic field the EvilHead creates on level 4

 ## AUTHOR: